Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: Main Results

-When the number of grid points is fixed to be $20^2$, the area and ratio of MINLP Optimal and MINLP Heuristic are much smaller than Bounding Box, indicating MINLP Optimal and MINLP Heuristic significantly outperform Bounding Box in terms of optimality and accuracy.
-Further, for MINLP Optimal and MINLP Heuristic, their results of ratio and area are quite similar but the computational time of MINLP Heuristic \SI{0.801}{s} is much shorter than MINLP Optimal \SI{70.5}{s}.
-Therefore, MINLP Heuristic can guarantee near-optimality, accuracy, and efficiency simultaneously, which makes it suited for real-time implementation.
+When $N^2$ is fixed to $20^2$, the area and ratio of MINLP Optimal and MINLP Heuristic are much smaller than those of the Bounding Box algorithm, indicating MINLP Optimal and MINLP Heuristic significantly outperform Bounding Box in terms of optimality and accuracy.
+Further, for MINLP Optimal and MINLP Heuristic, their results of ratio and area are quite similar.
+However, the computational time of MINLP Heuristic greatly outperforms MINLP Optimal, i.e., \SI{0.801}{s} $<$ \SI{70.5}{s} for Case I and \SI{0.361}{s} $<$ \SI{18.6}{s} for Case II, demonstrating the efficiency of MINLP Heuristic.
+Therefore, MINLP Heuristic can guarantee near-optimality, accuracy, and efficiency simultaneously, which makes it very well suited for real-time implementation.

-\subsubsection{Different confidence levels}
+\subsection{Different Confidence Levels}

-In this part, we compare the performance of implementing different algorithms at two different confidence levels: $\alpha$ = $90\%$ and $100\%$.
-The other parameters are the same as the baseline.
+In this part, we compare the performance of the algorithms relative to different confidence levels: $\alpha$ = $90\%$, $95\%$, and $99\%$.
+The other parameters are the same as in the baseline.

-The uncertainty considered in this subsection is bounded because the speed and heading angle of the vehicle both obey truncated Gaussian distributions.
-As shown in \cref{sub-fig-cl100}, the probabilistic reachable set (i.e., confidence region) at confidence level 100\% is in fact a reachable set of the real position of the vehicle.

-As shown in \cref{tab:fancpcl}, for every method, the ratio of the number of data samples inside the polygon to the total number of samples generated is 100\%.
-In other words, all the data samples fall inside every polygon obtained by MINLP Optimal, MINLP Heuristic, or Bounding Box respectively.
-This means every polygon obtained by MINLP Optimal, MINLP Heuristic or Bounding Box respectively is also a reachable set of the vehicle.
-As illustrated in \cref{sub-fig-cl100}, compared with the probabilistic reachable set at confidence level 100\%, every reachable set, which is identified with every polygon obtained by MINLP Optimal, MINLP Heuristic or Bounding Box respectively, is more conservative but convex.
+In \cref{fig:fancpcl} and \cref{tab:fancpcl}, for both Case I and II, as $\alpha$ increases, the area of the polygon obtained by MINLP Optimal, MINLP Heuristic or Bounding Box respectively increases while the computational time of each algorithm slightly fluctuates.

-In \cref{tab:fancpcl}, the area of the polygon obtained by MINLP Optimal is $\SI{4350.6}{m^2}$, which is far less than that ($\SI{6314.8}{m^2}$) obtained by Bounding Box.
-This means the polygon obtained by MINLP Optimal is far less conservative than Bounding Box.
-However, the computational time $\SI{50.6}{s}$ of implementing MINLP Optimal is much longer than that ($\SI{0.303}{s}$) of Bounding Box.
-That is, MINLP Optimal is too inefficient to perform the online evaluation.
-Instead, the area of the polygon obtained by MINLP Heuristic is $\SI{4443.5}{m^2}$, which is close to that obtained by MINLP Optimal.
-Nevertheless, the computational time $\SI{50.6}{s}$ of implementing MINLP Heuristic is just $\SI{0.377}{s}$.
+When $\alpha$ is fixed, the area of the polygon obtained by MINLP Optimal is far less than that of the Bounding Box.
+This means that the polygon obtained by MINLP Optimal is far less conservative than Bounding Box.
+However, the computational time of implementing MINLP Optimal is much longer than Bounding Box.
+That is, MINLP Optimal is inefficient to perform the online evaluation.
+Instead, the area of the polygon obtained by MINLP Heuristic is close to MINLP Optimal while the computational time of implementing MINLP Heuristic is short enough.
 Hence, MINLP Heuristic runs much faster than MINLP Optimal while ensuring accuracy.